enkidevs/curriculum/python/core/more-on-lists/py-practice-data-manipulation2.md

   - '[link to a video](https://www.youtube.com/watch?v=Iqjy9UqKKuo){video}'
 ---

-# Python Data manipulation Exercises
+# Practice data manipulation

 ---
 ## Exercise

-Practice working with `nested data` and `data structures` in python.
+Train your skill on `data manipulation` in python.